ZipCPU/wb2axip/rtl/README.md

 - [AXIVCAMERA](axivcamera.v).
 Writes a video stream to a memory frame buffer.
 - [AXIVDISPLAY](axivdisplay.v).
 Reads a frame buffer from memory to generate a continuous AXI-stream video source output.
-- AXIVCAMERA.
-(Coming soon) Accepts an AXI-stream pixel source and writes the pixels to memory.

 - [Synchronous FIFO](sfifo.v)
 - [Synchronous FIFO with threshold](sfifothresh.v)